 After World War II, fascism as defined by Mussolini's and Hitler's regimes largely fell out of fashion in Europe and North America.
 "Fascist" became a go-to political insult, resulting in overuse and reduced meaning, said Paxton.
 Nevertheless, there have been growing fascist or proto-fascist movements in Europe and North America for the last few decades, he said.

-In recent years, the rise of populism — political movements that elevate ordinary people over elites — across Europe and the United States has led many to wonder if fascism is taking hold again.
+In recent years, the rise of populism — political movements that elevate ordinary people over elites — across Europe and the United States has led many to wonder if fascism is resurgent again.
 Paxton said he does not think fascism is on the rise in the U.S, describing American populist movements as "much more traditional conservatism," he said.
 "The basic social political program is individualism, not for everyone, but [for] entrepreneurs.
 It supports the right of businesspeople to seek maximum profit without rules of regulations."

 However, Paxton added, small factions of the rich and powerful in America have recently won popular support "with rhetorical devices that resemble fascism."
 Though many of the economic, social and political drivers of mid-20th-century European fascism were specific to that time and place, fascism's core ideas can still be found in modern populist movements that embrace hardline nationalism, white supremacy and xenophobia, Burley told Live Science.